35 Easy Swaps That Make Every Meal Healthier

 Trade Potato Chips for Jicama or Kale Chips

 For those with a major salt tooth, giving up chips may seem near impossible.
 But with so many great chip alternatives out there, this so isn't the case.
 To put things into perspective, a snack-sized bag of Lay's has 160 calories, 10 grams of fat, 1 gram of fiber, and 2 grams of protein.
-A similar-sized bag of jicama chips (which you can buy right online) has just 100 calories and 1.5 grams of fat and serves up an impressive 5 grams of fiber and 2 grams of protein, making it the clear winner.
+A similar-sized bag of jicama chips has just 100 calories and 1.5 grams of fat and serves up an impressive 5 grams of fiber and 2 grams of protein, making it the clear winner.
 Although they don't look anything like a classic potato chip, kale chips are also a smart and tasty alternative.

 Replace Hummus & Pita with Hummus & Veggies

 Pita loves to pretend that it's a healthy snack, but all it takes is one look at its nutritional panel to see that it's not all that different from white bread.
 Ditch the bread and enjoy your snack time hummus with some fresh veggies instead.
 They are far lower in calories and provide a wide variety of nutrients that your body needs to stay healthy.
+Pick the right tub: 7 Best Healthy Hummus Brands to Buy, According to Dietitians.

 Ditch Muffins for Croissants